Growing Lion’s Mane Mushrooms at Home

 This phase can take 2-4 weeks, depending on conditions.
 The substrate is fully colonized when it’s covered in mycelium.

-6. Initiate Fruiting
+6. Initiate fruiting

 Once fully colonized, introduce the bags or containers to conditions conducive to fruiting.
 This includes higher humidity (around 90-95%), lower temperature (15-18°C or 60-65°F), and indirect light.